Terracina Calcio 1925

 Terracina Calcio 1925 is an Italian football club based in Terracina, Lazio.
 As of 2013 it plays in Italy's Serie D.

 History

 Foundation

 The club was founded in 1925.

 Serie D

 In the season 2012–13 the team was promoted from Eccellenza Lazio/B to Serie D after nine years of absence.

 Colors and badge

-The team's colors are lightblue and white.
+The team's colors are light blue and white.